 Individual self-enhancement constructs

 Next, we individually examined the extent to which narcissists self-enhanced specific constructs (e.g., physical attractiveness).
+These results appear in Table 5.
 As part of this analysis, we searched for exceptions to the previously described trend for agency and communion (i.e., we examined whether there were any agentic characteristics that narcissists did not inflate and communal characteristics that narcissists did inflate).
 Identifying exceptions might offer insight into boundaries concerning narcissists’ agentic self-enhancement and hints regarding what it is about communion that narcissists may find unappealing.
 We only performed this additional analysis for constructs that had effect sizes from at least three independent samples.
-Thus, we were able to perform this analysis for 10 out of the original 23 constructs in our meta-analysis (if the different types of fairness are considered one construct; see Table 1).
+Thus, we were able to perform this analysis for 10 out of the 27 constructs in our meta-analysis (the different types of fairness were considered one construct; see Table 1).